y-nk/blog/posts/lessons-on-building-an-sdk-part3.md

 }
 ```

 Note that we didn't provide a default value as fallback.
-This is intentional since in the next block we'll abuse this information (`value === undefined`) to provide default values there instead.
+This is intentional since in the next block we'll abuse this information (`value === undefined`) to provide default values there instead (see [part2](/lessons-on-building-an-sdk-part2.html#default-values-and-draft-objects) for reminder).

 Let's wrap the `Localized` model into a bigger object.